OpenCDSS/cdss-app-aug3-fortran/README.md

 ## Background ##

 AUG3 consists of four EXCEL interfaces, 17 groundwater models and four fortran programs.
 More detailed information and a link to download the applications are available on the [AUG3 Denver Basin Model webpage](http://water.state.co.us/DataMaps/ModelingCDSS/Pages/Aug3.aspx).
-This repository is only for the fortran programs:
+This repository is only for these fortran programs:

 1. `aug4.for`:  Pre-processor that generates input files for MODFLOW program
 2. `aug4_db.for`:  Pre-processor that generates input files for MODFLOW program run only in locations within the Designated Basins